wifisensing/PicoScenes-github-pages/scenarios.md

 ```bash
 PicoScenes "-d debug -i 4 --mode injector --preset TX_CBW_160_HESU --repeat 1e5 --delay 5e3 --mcs 5 --sts 2"
 ```
-The additional ``--sts 2`` option sets the number of Space-Time Streams (:math:`N_{STS}=2`) to 2, indicating the use of two antennas to transmit 2x2 MIMO frames.
+The additional ``--sts 2`` option sets the number of Space-Time Streams `N_{STS}=2` to 2, indicating the use of two antennas to transmit 2x2 MIMO frames.

 ### 6.3.5.
 Specifying Channel and Bandwidth in Real-time

 PicoScenes provides the ``--channel`` option to change channel settings in real-time, without re-execution of the ``array_prepare_for_picoscenes`` command.
-For example, assuming you have an AX210/AX200 NIC with ID <3> working at an 80 MHz CBW channel "5180 80 5210" (refer to [Wi-Fi Channelization](#channels) for details), and you want to change the NIC to listen on a 160 MHz CBW channel "5955 160 6025", you can directly run the command:
+For example, assuming you have an AX210/AX200 NIC with ID <3> working at an 80 MHz CBW channel "5180 80 5210" (refer to [Wi-Fi Channelization](channels.md) for details), and you want to change the NIC to listen on a 160 MHz CBW channel "5955 160 6025", you can directly run the command:

 ```bash
 PicoScenes "-d debug -i 3 --channel '5955 160 6025' --preset TX_CBW_160_HESU --mode logger --plot"